nubenetes/awesome-kubernetes/docs/git.md

 * [devroom.io: Git Squash your latests commits into one ](https://www.devroom.io/2011/07/05/git-squash-your-latests-commits-into-one/)
 * [julien.danjou.info: Stop merging your pull requests manually 🌟](https://julien.danjou.info/stop-merging-your-pull-request-manually/) -> [mergify 🌟](https://mergify.io/)
 * [gitlab.com: How to keep your Git history clean with interactive rebase](https://about.gitlab.com/blog/2020/11/23/keep-git-history-clean-with-interactive-rebase/) Interactive rebase is one of Git’s most versatile tools.
 Here's how to use it to correct commit messages, fix mistakes, and more.
-* [opensource.com: 8 Git aliases that make me more efficient](https://opensource.com/article/20/11/git-aliases) Use aliases to create shortcuts for your most-used or complex Git commands.
 * [gitkraken.com: Git Tutorials: Instructional Training Videos 🌟](https://www.gitkraken.com/learn/git/tutorials)
 * [github.blog: Token authentication requirements for Git operations](https://github.blog/2020-12-15-token-authentication-requirements-for-git-operations/)
 * [github.blog: Commits are snapshots, not diffs](https://github.blog/2020-12-17-commits-are-snapshots-not-diffs/)